kanaka/mal/process/guide.md

   * `(+ 2 (* 3 4))` -> `14`

-The most likely challenge you will encounter is how to properly call a function references using an arguments list.
+The most likely challenge you will encounter is how to properly call a function reference using an arguments list.

 Now go to the top level, run the step 2 tests and fix the errors.
 ```